Diploma Leopoldinum: Background

 Transylvania pays the military “military service” instead of Turkish taxes.
 In exchange for formal dependence, Lipót confirmed Apafi Jr.'s right to inherit.
 However, its statehood remained and it regained some of the territories that Transylvania had lost in the peace of Vasvár.
 Apparently, Apafi signed this treaty for two reasons: on the one hand, the closure of Buda had already been completed, Turkish assistance could not be counted from then on, and on the other hand, the Turks still supported Thököly against him.

 In 1687, the Imperial army, which had stopped the Turkish counterattack (August 12, 1687), marched to Transylvania in September, according to Haller's diploma, which practically meant the occupation of Transylvania.
 After the occupation of Somlyó, Kolozsvar and Szamosújvár, they stopped negotiating at Szeben.

 He was inducted into the princely dignity on September 17, II.
 Mihály Apafi.
 Charles of Lorraine cared more for the food of his soldiers than for the interests of the Habsburgs, so he concluded with the elder Apafi the pact of Balázsfalva (October 27, 1687), in which the principality swore to the emperor and received German garrisons.

 In return for leaving Apafi independent, he committed himself to supplying the army.
 At the same time (October 31, 1687), the Diet of Pozsony declared the Habsburgs' inherited right to the crown of St. Stephen, which Lipót interpreted together with Transylvania.

-The Balázsfalva pact was, of course, not accepted by Vienna, and in 1688 Caraffa was sent to Transylvania with the appointment of commander-in-chief.
+The Balázsfalva pact was, of course, not accepted by Vienna, and in 1688 Antonio Carafa was sent to Transylvania with the appointment of commander-in-chief.
 By May, Transylvania had returned to Hungary in the Fogaras Declaration and the Turkish patronage would be terminated, placing Transylvania under the protection of Lipót(Leopold I).
 Transylvania pays a tax to Lipót and the imperial army can enlist.
 In return, Lipót promised only the maintenance of religious freedom.

 Transylvania became a de facto province not a quasi separate state with freedom rights but where the arbitrary of the king or the army what was matter.

 Mihály Apafi died in 1690, II.
 However, Suleiman did not confirm Apafi Jr.'s ferman of 1681, but sent an athname to Thököly.
 In response, the Transylvanian orders asked Lipót to confirm Apafi.
-The content of the ratification document was considered for a long time in Vienna, and according to CaraffaAntonio Caraffa's draft, Transylvania would have become a simple Habsburg province in exchange for ratification.
+The content of the ratification document was considered for a long time in Vienna, and according to Carafa's draft, Transylvania would have become a simple Habsburg province in exchange for ratification.